Iron Butterfly’s Classic ‘In-a-Gadda-Da-Vida’

 Iron Butterfly continued to find success for some years after 1968.
 Their next album, 1969’s Ball, reached #3, and the group was scheduled to play Woodstock but missed the gig when the helicopter meant to transport them to the site failed to show up.
 The 1970 Live album included a 19-minute version of “In-a…” and reached # 20, followed just a few months later by the #16 Metamorphosis.

 But as the ’70s unfurled, and other trends and bands came into the picture, audiences moved on.
 Iron Butterfly disbanded in 1971 but by ’74 a new lineup had revived the name, and they’ve never gone away.
-To this day there is an Iron Butterfly band, featuring one early member, Ron Bushy—although there has been no new Iron Butterfly album release in more than four decades.
+In recent years, there has been an Iron Butterfly band, featuring one early member, Ron Bushy—although there has been no new Iron Butterfly album release in more than four decades.
+[The classic album is available here.]

 Watch the 1968 lineup play the full 17-minute version of “In-a-Gadda-Da-Vida”